History of rail transport in Algeria: Network expansion and passenger rolling-stock renewal

 In the early 2000s, after the challenging period of the civil war, the Algerian government and SNTF (National Railway Company) initiated programs to modernize the railway network.

 In 2005 the National Agency for Studies and Monitoring of Railway Investment (ANESRIF) was established to manage a new public investment program with the goal of expanding the network to 12500 km by 2025.

-A CAF automotor train ZZ 22 (left) and a Coradia train (right) at Thénia Station on the electrified section of the Algiers suburban network.
+A CAF multiple-unit train ZZ 22 (left) and a Coradia train (right) at Thénia Station on the electrified section of the Algiers suburban network.

 In the late 2000s and early 2010s, the Algiers suburban lines were electrified, and nearly 340 km of new lines were commissioned: